koraktor/steam-condenser/index.markdown

 - If you have a problem with using Steam Condenser or a question, please have a look at the [Steam Condenser group][4] for a related topic.
 If you can't find one, feel free to create your own.
+- Join #steam-condenser on freenode.net to ask for help
 - Additionally you're welcome to ask for support by messaging [me (koraktor)][6] at GitHub or [@steamcondenser][5] at Twitter.